p-rocha/SoundShape/cran-comments.md

 * checking for future file timestamps ...
 NOTE unable to verify current time

-  This note only appeared whilst running R CMD check using R 4.0.2 on local Win x86_64.
-This appears to be related to R CMD check and it did not return a NOTE when I run it on R devel.
+  This note appeared whilst running R CMD check using R 4.0.2 on local Win x86_64 and on Mac x86_64.
+It appears to be related to R CMD check and it did not return a NOTE on R devel.